PureStorage-OpenConnect/ansible-playbook-examples/README.rst

 your FlashArray's current Purity code version.
 You can check which API version is deployed with your version of Purity by using the reference table in the Pure Storage support website (https://support.purestorage.com/FlashArray/PurityOE/REST_API/REST_API_Reference_Guides).
-You can also get the Reference Guide for your ReastAPI version to help you develop more Playbooks.
+You can also get the Reference Guide for your RestAPI version to help you develop more Playbooks.

 The ``array_token`` get be obtained from your FlashArray for specific users